bngarren/resource_app/README.md

    - We accomplish database migrations in the release phase (see Procfile)
 - `"deploy": "git push heroku master"`
    - Our custom deploy script just pushes our master branch to the heroku remote which triggers a new deploy/build
-- `"start": "npm run migrate-latest && npm run build && node dist/main.js | npx pino-pretty"`
+- `"start": "npm run migrate-latest && npm run seed && npm run build && node dist/main.js | npx pino-pretty"`
-   - To start a local server we migrate the database, and then run "build" to perform the TS transpilation.
+   - To start a local server we migrate the database, seed it, and then run "build" to perform the TS transpilation.
 We pipe the output of the node process to pino-pretty which prettifies the pino logging to the console
 - `"migrate-latest": "knex migrate:latest --knexfile src/knexfile.ts"`
    - Runs any new (unrun) up migrations
 - `"migrate-rollback": "knex migrate:rollback --all --knexfile src/knexfile.ts"`